 Our staff are valued for their role in contributing to creating a vibrant and dynamic school community while embodying our values and contributing toward achieving our vision.

-Our Principal, Stella Jinman, is responsible for the overall management, organisation, supervision and efficiency of our College.
+Our Principal, Nathan Morton, is responsible for the overall management, organisation, supervision and efficiency of our College.

-The Deputy Principals, Nathan Morton and Donna Paice, are responsible for the efficient daily operation of our College.
+The Deputy Principals, are responsible for the efficient daily operation of our College.
 Duties involve timetabling, curriculum organisation, examinations, attendance and behaviour management.
 They share a general responsibility for our students’ welfare and College organisation.
 They also serve as the first point of contact for prospective students.

 Our Corporate Services Manager is responsible for managing the finances and the physical resources of our College.
 Any queries regarding contributions and charges or applying for government allowances should be directed to Henry Van Vugt.

 Our Academic Extension Coordinator, Mrs Jane Vearer, is responsible for providing extensive mentor support to all of the Year 7 – 10 students in the program, and also for our Upper School ATAR students to help them achieve their desired post-school destinations.

-Our Student Services Manager, Amy Blackley, is responsible for behaviour management at our College.
-She also manages student welfare and concerns, providing support and direction to the Student Services team, including Year Coordinators, the College Psychologist, the Chaplain and the Attendance Officer.
+Our Student Services Manager is responsible for behaviour management at our College.
+Other responsibilities include managing student welfare and concerns, providing support and direction to the Student Services team, including Year Coordinators, the College Psychologist, the Chaplain and the Attendance Officer.

-Jason Evans is the STEM and Teacher Development Schools Coordinator who is responsible for STEM implementation across all learning areas and tailoring professional learning for teachers from around Western Australia.
+The Teacher Development Schools Coordinator is responsible for STEM implementation across all learning areas and tailoring professional learning for Teachers from around Western Australia.